 Our sales compensation solutions usually focus on the “close”.
 Sales people receive minimal incentive to inspire the old clients to new heights.
 Your best sales professionals know this and fill the gap.
 But your lower tiers of sales may need some help.
 Compensation plans can be a great way to communicate the importance of this.
 Provide rewards for your sales team beyond commissions for new business.
 In a competitive market incentives that motivate your sales people to check on people “while they eat” can make all the difference in growing your sales team and your revenue.

-Dan Walter, CECP, CEP is the President and CEO of Performensation.
-He is passionately committed to aligning pay with company strategy and culture and has been deeply involved in equity compensation for a long, long time.
-Dan has written several industry resources including the recent Performance-Based Equity Compensation.
-He has co-authored ”Everything You Do In Compensation is Communication”, “The Decision Makers Guide to Equity Compensation”, “Equity Alternatives” and a few other books.
+Dan Walter is a CECP and CEP and works as Managing Consultant for FutureSense.
+He is passionately committed to aligning pay with company strategy and culture.
+Dan is also a leading expert on equity compensation issues and has written several industry resources including the one-of-a-kind Performance-Based Equity Compensation.
+He has co-authored ”Everything You Do In Compensation is Communication”, “The Decision Makers Guide to Equity Compensation”, “Equity Alternatives” and other books.
 Connect with Dan on LinkedIn.
-Or, follow him on Twitter at @Performensation and @SayOnPay.
+Or, follow him on Twitter at @DanFutureSense.